Riedel (glass manufacturer): The beginning: building a solid foundation

 After Franz Riedel's (Fifth Generation, 1786–1844) death, his son-in-law Josef and daughter Marie Anna moved into the Manor House in Antoniwald and Josef took over the reins of the Klein Iser and Antoniwald Works.
 However, he did not own any share of his wife's businesses.
 In 1840, the glassworks in Antoniwald produced an annual 761 tons of clear and coloured glass, small bottles, chandelier trimmings and glass rods.
 Antoniwald also saw the birth of the couple's sons Hugo (1848–1883), Wilhelm (1849–1929) and Otto (1853–1901).

 The Klein Iser Works were left in the capable hands of his kinsman Karl Kittel.
 Kittel retired in 1853 and was replaced by Johann Bengler, a bookkeeper from Christiansthal, who headed up the works for nearly forty years.
-Begler invented a number of coloured glass types including jet black, lily yellow, antimony ruby, marble-like variations, and the Venetian aventurine.
+Bengler invented a number of coloured glass types including jet black, lily yellow, antimony ruby, marble-like variations, and the Venetian aventurine.
 He was awarded the Empire's Golden Service Cross as a tribute to his glassmaking skills.
 In the early 1850s two long ‘pulling rooms’ were added to the glassworks.
 These were used to stretch glass to make tubes for the six faceted cut and polished seed beads then in demand.

 On 6 March 1849, Josef Riedel bought a new glassworks, with his own money, from Ignaz Friedrich, a textile entrepreneur and glass trader.
 The new glassworks was based in Polaun near Klein Iser and had a wood-burning furnace.
 It was perfectly located: in 1847, a main road was laid through the Giant Mountains between Reichenberg, Gablonz and Trautenau.
 This road finally created a connection between Iser and the Giant Mountains with a central Bohemian road network.
 Under Josef's contract, Friedrich was unable to build a new glass factory for ten years; he agreed to purchase glass solely from Josef; and gave Josef the first right of refusal on any eventual sale of lands in the vicinity of the foundry.